saharama/saharama.github.io/projects/microwave-circuits.md

 <img class="ui medium right floated rounded image" src="../images/microwave-solder2.jpg">

 In my *EE473 Microwave Engineering* class, I did many microwave circuit simulations on software called AWR Microwave Office.
-I looked at the S-parameters of circuits, which correspond to the electromagnetic waves that enter and leave the individual circuit elements.
+I looked at the scatttering parameters (s-parameters), which correspond to the electromagnetic waves that enter and leave the individual circuit elements.

 Our team worked together to collectively design three types of microstrip filters: Stubbed Low-pass, Stepped Low-pass, and Coupled Band-pass.
 In our simulations, we had to account for the expected discontinuities of our proposed circuits.
 Based on our compensated values and calculations, we decided that the stepped low-pass filter would be the best circuit for our group to make.